BearGotGit/Multilayer-Perceptron-from-Scratch/README.md

 This project implements a Multilayer Perceptron (MLP) with various activation and loss functions.
 It also provides a `DataLoader` class for handling dataset splitting and batch generation.
 The code is written in Python 3.9.21.

+If you're running an OS other than Mac OS, you may need to adapt the commands to your use case.

 ## Environment Setup

 1. **Install Conda**: If you haven't installed Conda yet, follow the instructions on the [official Conda website](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html).

 2. **Create and Activate Conda Environment**:
+   Run the commands and press [y] when prompted:

    ```sh
    conda create --name project_1_berend_grandt_env python=3.10.16